pimcore/pimcore/docs/Development_Documentation/02_MVC/02_Template/README.md

 ## Introduction

-In MVC the view part defines what is presented to the user.
+In MVC the view part defines what is going to be presented to the user.
 In Pimcore templates represent the view part.

 In general the templates are located in: `/website/views/scripts/[controller]/[action].php` (both controller as well as action without their suffix).

-As template engine Pimcore uses `\Zend_View`.
+Pimcore uses `\Zend_View` as the templating engine.
 Therefore the standard template language is plain PHP.
 But other template languages could be used so Pimcore does not restrict the output technology.
 The documentation uses PHP as template language though.

-## Pimcore specialities and examples
+## Pimcore Specialities and Examples

-A simple example of a view looks like the following.
-Lust use HTML/CSS and enrich it with php code.
+A simple example of a view looks like the following code.
+Just use HTML/CSS and enrich it with custom PHP code.
-But keep in mind, it is bad practise to include busnisess logic code in your view.
-So keep your view as clean as possible and use php just printing out data.
+But keep in mind, it is bad practise to include business logic code in your view.
+So keep your view as clean as possible and use PHP just printing out data.

 #### Example

 ```php
 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd">
 <html xmlns="http://www.w3.org/1999/xhtml">
 <head>